 South Carolina Board of Medical Examiners and Protecting Your License

 The South Carolina Department of Labor, Licensing, and Regulation (LLR) oversees many licensing boards, including the South Carolina Board of Medical Examiners.
-This board regulates physicians (MDs and Dos), physician assistants, acupuncturists, anesthesiologists’ assistants, and respiratory care practitioners.
+This board regulates physicians (MDs and DOs), physician assistants, acupuncturists, anesthesiologists’ assistants, and respiratory care practitioners.
 Unfortunately, no matter how hard you try to always cover everything, anyone can file a complaint against you at any time.
 It could be a patient, an employee, or another medical professional, who might jeopardize your medical license with a complaint to the South Carolina Board of Medical Examiners.
 If you in jeopardy of losing your ME license, contact the experienced medical examiner license defense lawyers at The Jeffcoat Law Firm.
 An experienced lawyer can give you the defense you need to protect your license and your future.

 The Most Common Complaints